ImaanBontle/apo-phot/Docs/README.md

 <!--Results per Filter-->
 ## Results per Filter <a id="results"></a>

 These tables contain the most relevant results for each of the galaxies in a given filter.
 The files are named *\<filtername\>_summary.fits*, where *filtername* refers to the name of the relevant photometric filter (e.g. *F200W*).
-Flux densities are provided in MJy/sr and fluxes are provided in µJy.
+Flux densities are provided in MJy/sr and fluxes are provided in nJy.

 Each table contains the following columns: